joelwmale/joelmale.com/content/blog/how-to-get-started-as-a-freelance-developer/index.md

 - How do I freelance?
 - How can I get started and how do I find someone to do freelance for?

-I've been freelancing for 5 years, and running a digital agency for a few months so I feel like these are questions I can ask!
+I've been freelancing for 5 years, and running a digital agency for a few months so I feel like these are questions I can answer!

 So let's dive in hey?